GT-ARC/opaca-python-sdk/README.md

     If an uuid is returned, the container has been deployed successfully.
 You can then test your implemented function by calling the `POST /invoke/{action}` route with your implemented action name and input parameters in the request body.

+    If you find a problem with your container and want to test it again after fixing, you can paste the payload from `POST /container` to `PUT /container`.
+This will automatically DELETE and then POST a new container (effectively updating the old container), whereas calling POST again would start a second instance.

     An implemented example can be found in [src/sample.py](https://github.com/GT-ARC/opaca-python-sdk/blob/main/src/sample.py).

+### Run the Agent Container Locally

+Alternatively, you can directly start your agent container by running `python main.py` from the root directory.
+This will start a FastAPI server and make the endpoints of the agent available for testing at http://localhost:8082/docs, assuming you haven't customized the port in the `run()` function.

 ## Custom Data Types